 Please share your successful strategies with us!
 Much of what makes this toolkit helpful is the many successful strategies shared with us from schools like yours around the state.
 Your story will help fellow coordinators host impactful programs at their schools.
 We may even feature your achievements throughout the campaign on our blog or social media!

-Contact LaVerne Handfield, our Programs Coordinator, at LHandfield@floridacollegeaccess.org or at (813) 974-8712 with questions and suggestions.
+Contact our Programs Coordinator, Adriana Pavicic, at apavicic@floridacollegeaccess.org or at (813) 974-8712 with questions and suggestions.